darajava/llm-locale/README.md

 When testing on Flutter's (fairly weird) pluralizing syntax, I did get it to help, but it still needed some manual tweaking due to the complexity of the expression.
 Adding this prompt made it better:

 ```
-When translating plurals please use the following syntax: {count, plural, =0{TRANSLATION} =1{TRANSLATION} other{TRANSLATION}}.
-TRANSLATION can include a variable name in braces, which should not be translated, but also do not translate the token 'plural', or the initial to another language.
-Make sure the braces balance correctly.
+When translating plurals please use the following syntax:
+{count, plural, =0{TRANSLATION} =1{TRANSLATION} other{TRANSLATION}}.

+TRANSLATION can include a variable name in braces, which should not be translated,
+but also do not translate the token 'plural', or the initial to another language.
 ```

 Example of Flutter's plural syntax: